What is the Intermediate Value Theorem?

 Step 2: Check for continuity.
 If the function isn’t continuous, you can’t use the intermediate value theorem.
-This function is a polynomial, so we can use the theorem.
+This function is a polynomial function, so we can use the theorem: all polynomials are continuous.

 Step 3: Evaluate the function at the lower and upper values given.
 For this example, you’re given x = 2 and x = 3, so: